microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-04.md

 This time we already have a working geode cache and ASP.NET Application running on Azure, but what about if our user credentials are all stored in Azure Active Directory?

-In this challenge, you'll wireup an your MVC application / APIM combination, to handle login via Azure Active Directory and use APIM to perform user Principal Mapping to SAP user identities via Azure AAD.
+In this challenge, you'll wire up your MVC application/APIM combination to handle login via Azure Active Directory and use APIM to perform user Principal Mapping to SAP user identities via Azure AAD.

 ## Description

 Now you can propagate Azure Active Directory user principals into SAP S4 or ECC

-- Review these two Blog Posts on [SAP Principal Propagation](https://blogs.sap.com/2020/07/17/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp/), - [SAP Principal Propagation II](https://blogs.sap.com/2020/10/01/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp-part-ii/) to understand the concepts of what we are going to enable, you do NOT need to complete the setup described in the blog posts - the APIM policy will take care of the complexities of the token acquisition / SAML exchange dance and token cachine for you.
+- Review these two Blog Posts on [SAP Principal Propagation](https://blogs.sap.com/2020/07/17/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp/), - [SAP Principal Propagation II](https://blogs.sap.com/2020/10/01/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp-part-ii/) to understand the concepts of what we are going to enable.
+You do NOT need to complete the setup described in the blog posts - the APIM policy will take care of the complexities of the token acquisition/SAML exchange dance and token caching for you.
 - Return to step 10 of [Azure SAP OData Reader](https://github.com/MartinPankraz/AzureSAPODataReader#azure-api-management-config) and configure the principal propagation setup and the APIM policy to automagically handle this for you!
 Simple!

 ## Success Criteria